duracell80/midnight-sectors/README.md

 At 36 sectors; Timeslip Time ends leaving Mars ahead of Earth by 36 sectors.
 Artistically this Martian Time-Slip can be illustrated by lighting one of 36 stars on the face of a clock or other interface.
 At this time the zodiac signs can also be celebrated.

+(Permission to use this code in films, docuseries and science fiction works is granted)

 #### Beat IT (Inspiration)
 So I wouldn't have gone down a decimal rabbit hole if it wasn't for beats.
 As a kid of the 80's the Swatch was to us what these crazy computers on straps are to kids today, that and t-shirts that changed color when you got hot, wonder why that also never caught on?